-If you are lucky enough to have a larger summer house then this is utilised even more as a place for Socialising and will give protection against the hot sun.
+If you are lucky enough to have a larger summer house then this is utilised even more as a place for socialising and will give protection against the hot sun or could be used as a garden office for working from home.
 You will often find that during the winter these T&G summerhouses can become a dumping ground for various items.
 However during the summer, when this building will meet its original intention, these items will end up back in the shed and this makes sense.

 Even a simple lean to or a sheet tacked to the fence can be a great adventure to children and by providing something as simple as this you are getting your children out into the open and away from the Playstations and Xboxes etc., which can only be a good thing.